Hilaire Belloc: Accusations of antisemitism

-Belloc's writings were at times supportive of anti-Semitism and other times condemnatory of it.
+Belloc's writings were at times supportive of antisemitism and other times condemnatory of it.

 Belloc took a leading role in denouncing the Marconi scandal of 1912.
 Belloc emphasized that key players in both the government and the Marconi corporation had been Jewish.
 American historian Todd Endelman identifies Catholic writers as central critics.
 In his opinion:The most virulent attacks in the Marconi affair were launched by Hilaire Belloc and the brothers Cecil and G. K. Chesterton, whose hostility to Jews was linked to their opposition to liberalism, their backward-looking Catholicism, and the nostalgia for a medieval Catholic Europe that they imagined was ordered, harmonious, and homogeneous.
 The Jew baiting at the time of the Boer War and the Marconi scandal was linked to a broader protest, mounted in the main by the Radical wing of the Liberal Party, against the growing visibility of successful businessmen in national life and their challenges to what were seen as traditional English values.A.
 N. Wilson's biography expresses the belief that Belloc tended to allude to Jews negatively in conversation, sometimes obsessively.
-Anthony Powell mentions in his review of that biography that in his view Belloc was thoroughly anti-Semitic, at all but a personal level.
+Anthony Powell mentions in his review of that biography that in his view Belloc was thoroughly antisemitic, at all but a personal level.

-In The Cruise of the Nona, Belloc reflected equivocally on the Dreyfus Affair after thirty years.
-Norman Rose's book The Cliveden Set (2000) asserts that Belloc 'was moved by a deep vein of hysterical anti-semitism'.In his 1922 book, The Jews, Belloc argued that "the continued presence of the Jewish nation intermixed with other nations alien to it presents a permanent problem of the gravest character", and that the "Catholic Church is the conservator of an age-long European tradition, and that tradition will never compromise with the fiction that a Jew can be other than a Jew.
-Wherever the Catholic Church has power, and in proportion to its power, the Jewish problem will be recognized to the full."Robert Speaight cited a letter by Belloc in which he condemned Nesta Webster because of her accusations against "the Jews".
+In The Cruise of the Nona, Belloc reflected equivocally on the Dreyfus affair after thirty years.
+Norman Rose's 200 book The Cliveden Set asserts that Belloc "was moved by a deep vein of hysterical anti-semitism":

+In his 1922 book, The Jews, Belloc argued that "the continued presence of the Jewish nation intermixed with other nations alien to it presents a permanent problem of the gravest character", and that the "Catholic Church is the conservator of an age-long European tradition, and that tradition will never compromise with the fiction that a Jew can be other than a Jew.
+Wherever the Catholic Church has power, and in proportion to its power, the Jewish problem will be recognized to the full."

+Robert Speaight cited a letter by Belloc in which he condemned Nesta Webster because of her accusations against "the Jews".
 In February 1924, Belloc wrote to an American Jewish friend regarding an anti-Semitic book by Webster.
 Webster had rejected Christianity, studied Eastern religions, accepted the supposed Hindu concept of the equality of all religions and was fascinated by theories of reincarnation and ancestral memory.
 Speaight also points out that when faced with anti-Semitism in practice—as at elitist country clubs in the United States before World War II—he voiced his disapproval.
 Belloc also condemned Nazi anti-Semitism in The Catholic and the War (1940).